'I like the idea that I’m a role model – I like the idea that I’m inspiring young women.' - Kashina, Young Leader and member of The Senior Section

 As the needs of girls have changed Girlguiding has listened and evolved too.

 In the early days we heard girls' calls for new age groups and set up Brownies (originally called Rosebuds) for girls under 11.
 A Senior Guide group for older girls was established in 1916 - now called The Senior Section.
-And our youngest group, Rainbows, joined us in 1987.
+Our youngest group, Rainbows, joined us in 1987.

 During World Wars I and II our volunteers and young members showed an incredible commitment to social action.
 Between 1914 and 1918 Guides acted as messengers for confidential information for The Marconi Wireless Telegraph.
 And in 1940 our members raised over £50,000 to help the war effort.
 We even set up a committee to select and train Leaders for relief work after the war, called the Guide International Service.